 The Zulat Institute calls on Israel’s leadership to fulfill its legal and moral obligation to vaccinate all Palestinians in the Occupied Territories under its control.

-This position paper touches on the acute gap between the state of corona vaccination in Israel (among the world’s highest) and in the Occupied Territories, and with different aspects of Israel’s non-compliance with its commitment to provide vaccines to the Palestinians.
+This policy paper touches on the acute gap between the state of corona vaccination in Israel (among the world’s highest) and in the Occupied Territories, and with different aspects of Israel’s non-compliance with its commitment to provide vaccines to the Palestinians.

 Its publication comes a few days after the ceasefire signed in recent days after yet another round of fighting with Hamas that claimed the lives of many and inflicted much damage.